mstriemer/marketplace-dev/README.md

 ```

 Go to `http://localhost:8678` and you'll get fireplace, `/developers`
-will give zamboni and `operators` will give the operators dashboard.
+will give zamboni and `/operators` will give the operators dashboard.
 This server will proxy to different apps, but it won't start them.
 So
 you'll need to start the other apps manually.